John P. Hussman, Ph.D.

 Consider Edward Chancellor’s narrative of the late-1920’s market, which he published in 1999, offering investors a reminder of the perils that befall investors who come to consider central bankers as maestros and heroes:

-“The Federal Reserve, which its ability to control interest rates and conduct ‘open market operations’ – buying and selling government bonds in order to affect the supply of money available to banks – was hailed in the 1920s as ‘the remedy to the whole problem of booms, slumps and panics.’
+“The Federal Reserve, with its ability to control interest rates and conduct ‘open market operations’ – buying and selling government bonds in order to affect the supply of money available to banks – was hailed in the 1920s as ‘the remedy to the whole problem of booms, slumps and panics.’
 As a result, bankers and speculators alike were lulled into a false security which led them to operate irresponsibly, exacerbating the severity of the ensuing crisis.

 “In 1927, John Moody, founder of the credit ratings agency, declared that ‘no one can examine the panorama of business and finance in America during the past half-dozen years without realizing that we are living in a new era.’
 In April of that year, Barron’s, the investment weekly, envisaged a ‘new era without depressions.’